 Valentine’s Day is the most romantic holiday in the whole world.
 It is mysterious and shrouded in legends and rich history.
-In Britain, a special attitude to this holiday has developed, because this day is an opportunity to show your feelings, express sympathy, gratitude and love.
+In Britain, a special attitude to this winter holiday has developed, because this day is an opportunity to show your feelings, express sympathy, gratitude and love.

 The history of Valentine’s Day